Crowned Sifaka, Propithecus coronatus

 Behavior and Lifestyle

 Sifakas, a term that refers to all nine members of the genus Propithecus, have a method of locomotion that is unique even among lemurs.
 Unlike the many primate species that move by swinging from long arms, and even other lemur species that use both their arms and legs to move about, sifakas rely entirely on their powerful hind legs to both provide force for movement and to absorb the shock of their landing, a type of locomotion called “vertical clinging and leaping.”
 Crowned sifakas are able to clear over 30 feet (9 m) in a single leap, jumping agilely from tree to tree.
 They can take off from a tree almost instantaneously after landing, giving the impression that they are bouncing from trunk to trunk.
 Their terrestrial locomotion, while perhaps not as graceful, is just as unique.
-Their relatively short arms make quadrupedal locomotion impossible, so instead they hop sideways bipedally using their arms for balance.
+Their relatively short arms make quadrupedal locomotion (on all fours) impossible, so instead they hop sideways bipedally (on two legs) using their arms for balance.